 What are the benefits to having my daughter play female hockey?

 • Mentorship Programs - Associations with female programs will more than likely host a mentorship program.
-Whether your daughter is U9 or U18, this is an important opportunity for these athletes to either have role models in their own community or to give back to the younger generation of players.
+Whether your daughter is U9 or U18, this is an important opportunity for these athletes to have role models in their community or to give back to the younger generation of players.

 Guide to Female Hockey in Canada